cmsj/dreambot/README.md

         networks:
             - dreambot
         environment:
-            HUGGING_FACE_HUB_TOKEN: abc123 # Create an account with HuggingFace to get a real token
+            CLI_ARGS: "--skip-version-check --allow-code --enable-insecure-extension-access --api --xformers --opt-channelslast"
+            SD_WEBUI_VARIANT: "default"
+            # make TQDM behave a little better
+            PYTHONUNBUFFERED: "1"
+            TERM: "vt100"
         expose:
             - "9090"
         volumes:
-            - /srv/docker/invokeai/data:/data
+            - /srv/docker/a1111/data:/data
-            - /srv/docker/invokeai/git/InvokeAI/static:/static # This is a checkout of https://github.com/Invoke-AI/invokeai/ because the Docker image doesn't contain all of the required files
-            - /srv/public/outputs:/outputs # This is where the outputs of InvokeAI will be stored if you talk to it directly rather than through Dreambot (e.g. their web interface)
+            - /srv/public/outputs:/outputs # This is where the outputs of A1111 will be stored if you talk to it directly rather than through Dreambot (e.g. their web interface)

     # Deploy the Dreambot Frontends
     dreambot-frontend-irc: